hrossman/pymsm/docs/index.md

 [![Tests](https://github.com/hrossman/pymsm/workflows/Tests/badge.svg)](https://github.com/hrossman/pymsm/actions?workflow=Tests)

-PyMSM is a Python implemantion of Multistate Competing risks models.
+PyMSM is a Python implementation of Multistate Competing risks models.

 Features include:

-- Fit Multistate models while dealing w
+- Fit a Multistate model based on survival analysis models.
-- XXX
+- Deals with right censoring, competing events, recurrent events, left truncation, and time-dependent covariates.
+- Run Monte-carlo simulations for paths emitted by the trained model and extract various summary statistics and plots.
+ - Configure a pre-defined simulation model and run simulations.
+ - Modularity and compatibility for different time-to-event models such as Survival Forests or other custom models.

 ## Installation